For Part 1, click HERE

 Long before the days of Mapquest, Google Maps, or iPhones, we had to rely on honest-to-goodness paper maps to find our way around.
 Spreading a North Carolina map on the kitchen table, we finally found Big Pine, which was only a tiny dot on the map.
-Looking at a topo map, we soon learned that it was way back in the mountains of Madison County, which was about an hour’s drive northwest from Asheville, NC.
+Looking at a topo map, we soon learned that it was way back in the mountains of Madison County, North Carolina, which is about an hour’s drive northwest from Asheville

 I remember excitedly telling my mother on the phone that we had possibly found our dream cabin, and it was incredibly remote.
 There was a long silence on her end of the phone and then she finally asked, “Is that good?”